Elevation – how drones will change cities

 The 90-second trailer for the movie was unveiled at the GREAT Festival of Innovation in Hong Kong in March 2018.
 UK culture secretary Matt Hancock described the trailer as "mind-blowing".

-The movie features an exclusive soundtrack by Donato Dozzy, who created an extended and specially remixed version of his track Valentina, originally released last year as part of the Air Texture compilation by Juju & Jordash.
+The movie features an exclusive soundtrack by Donato Dozzy, who created an extended and specially remixed version of his track Valentina, originally released last year as part of the Air Texture V compilation by Spacetime Continuum and Juju & Jordash.

 Dezeen founder and editor-in-chief Marcus Fairs, who also co-directed Elevation, is available for interview.